viralfoundation/Technical-Whitepaper-LaTeX/README.md

 For Chat-based encryption, Viral uses **public and private key** encryption method.
 There are no centralized cloud-based servers involved in storing messages which can potentially trigger breaches.
 Every single message is encrypted and can be only decrypted by the receiver.

-Public-Private key encryption more secure than a single shared key used in multiple chat platforms.
+Public-Private key encryption more secure than a single shared key which is utilized in multiple chat platforms.

 Visual Representation